This post may contain affiliate links. Please see my disclosure policy

 Ingredients You’ll Need

-- Bacon – Name a better combo than bacon and ranch!
-I usually make a batch of air fryer bacon and crumble it afterward.
+- Bacon – I usually make a batch of air fryer bacon for this, but you can use store bought bacon crumbles as well.

 - Ranch Dressing – I include my homemade buttermilk ranch dressing recipe.
 Feel free to use your favorite homemade or store-bought dressing (or ranch dressing mix).